khunt013/attacker_defender_review_EJOR/README.md

 # "A Review of Attacker-defender Games: Current State and Paths Forward" by Kyle J. Hunt and Jun Zhuang
-This repository contains an Excel file which provides all of the journal articles (and their related data) that were reviewed in the journal article "A Review of Attacker-defender Games: Current State and Paths Forward" published in the _European Journal of Operational Research_.
+This repository contains an Excel file which provides data on all of the journal articles that were reviewed in "A Review of Attacker-defender Games: Current State and Paths Forward" published in the _European Journal of Operational Research_.